 Isabel Chavez Baucom and Jose Torres

-Registered participants will need to bring a 10-digit scientific calculator to use during this seminar.
-Participants MUST be familiar with the use of the hand-held scientific calculator.
-Additionally, use of a laptop or tablet PC is required to succeed in the seminar.
-Participants must have access to Microsoft Word and Excel (version 2010 or newer are acceptable) and be able to open and use template Excel workbooks that will be provided on either CD-ROM or USB media.
-Participants must be able to save/store files to USB media devices or CD-RW to facilitate printing and turning in homework assignments; if not able to use USB media, participants must be able to connect their laptop to a printing device by cable or BlueTooth and be able to upload files to a secure Google Drive.
+Registered participants will need to bring a laptop or tablet PC to the seminar.
+Participants must have access to Microsoft Word and Excel (version 2010 or newer are acceptable) and be able to open and use template Excel workbooks that will be provided on USB media or available via a secure Google Drive.
+Participants must be able to save/store files to USB media devices to facilitate printing and turning in homework assignments; if not able to use USB media, participants must be able to connect their laptop to a printing device by cable or BlueTooth and be able to upload files to a secure Google Drive.